 - Referrals to the writing center are at the discretion of individual professors/instructors (Referral forms are available on the “Resources for Instructors” page of the website).

-- Students must use the online scheduling service provided on the UWCC Website in order to schedule a (virtual or in-person) consultation or a peer review circle.
+- Students must use the online scheduling service provided on the UWCC Website in order to schedule a consultation or a group meeting.

-- Scheduling back-to-back consultations is not permitted.
+- Scheduling back-to-back consultations for the same project is not permitted.
 Students should show significant revision between consultations.

 - Students should schedule consultations prior to their paper/project due dates.